Respond • Recover • Protect

 Do these steps as soon as possible.

-• Report gift card scams to the issuer immediately with your receipt.
+• Report gift card scams to the issuer immediately with receipt details.

-• Place fraud alerts if identity data was shared.
+• Place fraud alerts if identity information was shared.

 Need help right now?